 We recommend having a designated place to document your team’s progress to your goal at the end of each week.
 This keeps your OKRs top of mind for members of your team, and keeps everyone accountable for their role in helping the organization reach its goals.

 Creating a progress table like the version below and reviewing it with your team on a weekly basis can be a helpful practice.

-Now that you understand the basics of this goal-setting framework, let’s review some examples of OKRs in action.
+Now that you understand the basics of this goal-setting framework and how to set effective OKRs, let’s review some examples in action.

 Sales OKR Examples